kusl/MyAdventure/README.md

 The **PRESTIGE** button unlocks whenever that number is at least one greater than your current angel count — i.e. when prestiging right now would give you at least one new angel. **The UI is the signal:** when the button lights up, you can prestige.
 The formula is there to explain the shape of the curve, not for you to compute thresholds in your head.

 **Lifetime earnings are preserved through prestige** — each subsequent prestige requires more lifetime earnings than the last to net the same number of new angels, but the running total never resets.
-After prestiging, your cash resets to **$5** (exactly enough to buy your first lemonade stand) so you can immediately get back to clicking.
+After prestiging, your cash resets to **$5** so you can immediately get back to clicking.
 Prestige is optional, but the angel bonus compounds and makes subsequent runs dramatically faster.

+**The angel cap is gone.** Angels are now stored as `BigDouble` (see the BigDouble section below).
+You can accumulate astronomically many angels without hitting any ceiling — the `AngelBonus` computation has a saturation cap at `10^MaxAngelBonusExponent` to prevent downstream overflow, but in practice this is only reachable by hand-editing a save to an absurd value.

+### BigDouble: Unbounded Numbers

+All monetary values (`Cash`, `LifetimeEarnings`, `AngelInvestors`), and the `NextCost`, `Revenue`, and `RevenuePerSecond` properties of each business are `BigDouble` — a custom floating-point struct with a `double` mantissa and a `long` base-10 exponent.
+This gives an effective range of roughly `±9.99 × 10^(long.MaxValue)`, which is for practical purposes unlimited.

+**Why BigDouble?** An idle game that compounds aggressively will routinely exceed `double.MaxValue` (~1.8 × 10³⁰⁸).
+Before the BigDouble migration, cash capped silently at `1e200` and stopped growing.
+BigDouble removes that ceiling.
+The `Cash_AtFormerCap_ContinuesToGrow` test pins the regression: cash at exactly the old cap must continue increasing, not stall.

+**Persistence format:** BigDouble values are stored in SQLite as TEXT strings in canonical form: `"<mantissa>e<exponent>"` (e.g. `"4.25e1"` for 42.5, `"1.5e200"` for 1.5×10²⁰⁰).
+The conversion is handled by an EF Core `ValueConverter` registered in `AppDbContext.OnModelCreating`.
+The `GameEngine` works exclusively in `BigDouble` and is unaware of the string form.

+**Migration from old saves:** The `DependencyInjection.InitializeDatabaseAsync` method detects old databases that still have `Cash`, `LifetimeEarnings`, and `AngelInvestors` as REAL columns and translates them in-place to the new `CashText`, `LifetimeEarningsText`, `AngelInvestorsText` TEXT columns in a single transaction.
+Your old save is preserved exactly — the migration is idempotent and a crash mid-migration leaves the old schema intact.

 ### Save Compatibility

+Saves from all earlier versions of MyAdventure remain valid.
+The v2 export format stores numbers as canonical BigDouble strings (`"4.25e1"`).
+The import function transparently handles both the legacy v1 format (numbers as native JSON doubles) and the current v2 format, so any save file you have will load.

-Saves from earlier versions of MyAdventure remain valid.
-The persisted format hasn't changed — the same `cash`, `lifetime`, `angels`, `prestige`, businesses, and managers fields load and behave identically.
-The two balance changes (compound angel bonus, post-1000 revenue scaling) are computed on the fly from existing fields, so reopening an old save just shows the new, more rewarding multipliers applied to the angels and units the player already had.
+The two balance changes (compound angel bonus, post-1000 revenue scaling, cross-business speed bonus) are computed on the fly from existing fields, so reopening an old save just shows the new, more rewarding multipliers applied to the angels and units the player already had.

-If you were stuck mid-progression on a previous version (e.g. unit 401 lemonade was unaffordable for any reasonable amount of time), simply re-opening your save under the new build is the migration: your existing 700+ angels now multiply revenue by millions instead of by a flat 14×, and you'll fly through the previous wall.

 ### Import and Export